TomSumner28/merchant-data/README.md

    ```

 Uploaded files in the `knowledge_base` bucket are parsed automatically and saved
 to the `knowledge_base_entries` table.
-The home page GPT tools use the latest
+The home page GPT tools load all entries
-entries, plus data from the `Merchants` and `Publishers` tables, to provide
+from this table, along with data from the `Merchants` and `Publishers` tables,
-richer answers.
+to provide richer answers.

 The home page includes a Draft Reply tool that can generate email responses.
 Use
 the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales,